benjamenm03/teros12-LoRa/README.md

 time string so activity can be tracked later.

 Sensor readings are saved to `soil.csv` with the columns:
-`timestamp,battery,node_id,<values…>` where the battery column comes from the PowerBoost's LBO pin (0 V when below about 3.2 V).
+`timestamp,battery,node_id,<values…>` where the battery column represents the node's LiPo voltage measured through a 470&nbsp;kΩ/100&nbsp;kΩ divider on A0 using the Nano's internal 1.1&nbsp;V reference.

 ## Cloud logging with ThingSpeak